LangLangBart/gh-find-code/readme.md

   preview.
 - Be careful which files you open in your editor to avoid triggering something unintended.

+### Pager
+- If the `PAGER` environment variable is set to `less`, when opening the destination file, it will automatically scroll to the matching line found.

 ---

 ## 💪 Contributing